Skip to main content

 Key information

-Charles Wycherley Independent Estate Agents are delighted to present this surprisingly spacious, 3-storey semi-detached Edwardian house on a wide plot, to the market.
+Charles Wycherley Independent Estate Agents are delighted to present this surprisingly spacious, 3-storey semi-detached Edwardian house with building plot, to the market.
 The property has 4 double bedrooms, with the large second floor bedroom having potential for an ensuite shower room.
-The first floor has 2 large double bedrooms, both with attractive bay windows, and a smaller double bedroom (4), a large landing and shower/bathroom with a large roll-top bath.
+The first floor has 2 large double bedrooms, both with attractive bay windows, and a smaller double bedroom (4), a large landing and shower room with walk-in shower and wc.
 The ground floor has a sitting room and dining room with bay windows, and a spacious kitchen/breakfast room with larder, lobby, downstairs cloakroom and a rear porch/conservatory.
 The entrance hall is most attractive with coloured leadlight window and superb stairwell with ornate balustrade and newel post.
 The property has further characterful features including fireplaces throughout the house, sash windows, picture rails, stripped pine doors, high skirtings and exposed wood floorboards.
-This is a generous garden size of 65' width and 150' depth with a long driveway for many cars, a timber garage and store.
+Planning permission was achieved for a longitudinal 3 bedroom Scanda Hus, however new planning will need to be achieved by the purchaser.
 The property is well laid back from the road, with outlook immediately to open countryside and to Plumpton church to the front.

 Winkfield is attractively located on Station Road in the village centre, opposite Plumpton parish church but also overlooking glorious Sussex countryside.
 The property is just yards from the village centre public house, with one also at each end of the village.
 Plumpton has an excellent village shop, a well regarded primary school and nursery, and a large village hall which is a community hub for many activities.
 Plumpton is well known for it's racecourse, but also importantly, has it's own Railway Station with connections to Lewes (10 mins), London Victoria (55 mins) and London Bridge (80 mins).
 The village is very well located, with easy access to Brighton city, and equidistant some 6 miles to Lewes, Burgess Hill and Haywards Heath, all having excellent shopping facilities and a variety of differing attractions.
 Lewes' historic town centre has the Norman Castle, theatre, cinema and a vast range of independent shops, cafes and restaurants.